 [EASAI-NA-33] Logging of SAP Gateway activities

 Each SAP instance has the SAP Gateway.
-The gateway ensures interaction between work processes and external programs, and also interaction between the work processes from different instances or SAP systems.
-The gateway allows to execute RFC services at a SAP system.
-Higher security requirements are applied to a gateway since it is an application server interface with other systems (other SAP systems, external programs, etc.), one of these requirements is gateway logging activation.
+The gateway ensures an interaction between the work processes and external programs, and also an interaction between the work processes from different instances or SAP systems.
+The gateway allows executing RFC services at a SAP system.
+Higher security requirements are applied to a gateway since it is an application server interface with other systems (other SAP systems, external programs, etc.), one of these requirements is a gateway logging activation.
 The gateway logging is used to control the gateway activity.
 You may configure what gateway actions exactly will be recorded in the log file.
 It is possible to configure the log maintenance in the gw/logging parameter or in the gateway monitor (the SMGW transaction).
 Notice that the gateway monitor is not available if a separate gateway or the Java-only installation are used.
 The parameter gw/logging contains various indicators that are responsible for logging of certain event types.
-The S indicator (i.e. Security) in the ACTION field is the most important allowing to record security configuration events and their modifications (e.g., file reloading), with other event types being also important.
+The S indicator (i.e. Security) in the ACTION field is the most important allowing to record security configuration events and their modifications (e.g., file reloading), with other event types.

-- Add S value to the ACTION field for the gw/logging parameter to increase the security level and gain all information required for the potential Forensic Investigation.
+- Add S value to the ACTION field for the gw/logging parameter to increase the security level and receive all the information required for the potential Forensic Investigation.

 - Logging of other security event types is also advisable.

-That’s it for today and remember, you don’t have to let your ERP system fill up with vulnerabilities.
+That’s it for today and remember that you shouldn’t let your ERP system fill up with vulnerabilities.
 With the help of our program you can easily keep your system protected.